 In simple terms, administration of the estate involves calling in all assets of the estate, paying out estate debts and thereafter the distribution of the estate assets to the beneficiaries either in accordance with the provisions of the deceased will or in accordance with the rules of intestacy.

 An executor who is appointed by the deceased’s will, is responsible for the deceased’s property and for payment of all outstanding debts and taxes from the estate funds before distributing the net assets of the estate to the beneficiaries of the will.

 Duties of an executor may include:

-- collecting and recovering the deceased’s assets including superannuation, bank funds, shares, outstanding loans and insurance payouts
+- collecting, recovering and preserving the deceased’s assets including superannuation, bank funds, shares, outstanding loans and insurance payouts;

-- in dealing with real property, attending to transmission applications or lodging records of death with the Department of Natural Resources and Mines
+- in dealing with real property, attending to transmission applications or lodging records of death with the Department of Resources;

 - preparing and maintaining a statement of assets and liabilities for the beneficiaries;

 - distributing to beneficiaries entitled in accordance with the will;

 - compliance with the will and any other duties stated in the will; and